harveyr/easyrunner/README.md

 ### Why
 This was originally (and hurriedly) written for a girthy Selenium test suite that took forever to run.
 Since the test runner (Behat) spammed the console as the tests ran, it was tough to tell what had failed unless you watched the log closely.

-Plus, the directory structure was deep and diverse enough that just finding a test became a head scratcher.
+Plus, the directory structure was deep and diverse enough that just finding a test became a distraction.
 (See example above.)

 If you kick off the suite with this script, it will let you know on a glance what has failed and how many tests are left.